simonhearne/reporting_api/docs/README.md

 * At least one publicly-accessible host on which to install Elastic Agent and the Reporting API Events integration
 * DNS name with valid TLS certificate, or a CDN property, which resolve to the host(s) with the integration installed
-* Ability to update response headers on HTML documents
+* The ability to update response headers on your website's HTML documents

 ## Setup